skupperproject/skupper/test/integration/acceptance/custom/hello_policy/README.md

 # Priorities

 * A cluster without the CRD or with an all-allowing policy should behave like 0.8

+  (this will be not be the focus of these tests.
+Instead, the main tests will be run in such clusters, providing for this coverage)

 * Policy has teeth: anything that is not allowed should not be accessible

-* Annotation testing is lower priority
+* Gateway, annotation testing are lower priority

 For later